Introducing Customer-Managed Encryption Keys (CMEK) on Zilliz Cloud

 What Gets Encrypted

-Security gaps live in the layers you forget to protect.
-CMEK on Zilliz Cloud covers the full data lifecycle, not just the storage layer:
+CMEK on Zilliz Cloud is designed to protect data across the full lifecycle, not just the storage layer:

 - Object storage — binlogs, index files, and snapshots in S3